bfanger/tvkit/Readme.md

 ## Usage (build)

-Copy and transform html, js & css files from a directory
+Copy folder contents and transform all html, js & css files into new directory.

-Build your project for modern browsers (example: vite build), and use the `tvkit build` to make the generated output compatible for older browsers.
+Build your project for modern browsers (example: vite build) and then use the `tvkit build` to convert the generated folder into something that is compatible for older browsers.

 ```sh
 npx tvkit@latest build path/to/build --out path/to/output --browser "chrome 50"